Learning Paths & Practical Tools

 😔 I'm being bullied about my period

 Step 1: Tell a trusted adult (teacher, parent, counselor).
-Step 2: Document what happened.
-Step 3: Use our rights guide to understand school policies.
-You deserve respect.
+Step 2: Write down what happened.
+Step 3: Know your rights – our Rights page can help.

 Know your rights →